OCR-D/core/README.rst

     pip install --user -r requirements.txt
     pip install .

-To develop, install to a virtulenv
+To develop, install to a virtualenv

 ::